 Every garden should have at least one tree – they add height and structure, give welcome shade, screen neighbouring buildings, provide food and habitat for wildlife and, of course, add beauty.

 The ornamental trees grown in gardens are generally smaller than woodland trees.
 They are chiefly chosen for their especially attractive features, such as pretty spring blossom, beautiful autumn foliage, attractive bark or berries, or edible fruits – and often, a combination of these.
 They change with the seasons, bringing you closer to nature.
-There is an ornamental tree to suit every garden, and some can be grown in pots.
+There is an ornamental tree to suit every garden, including trees for small gardens.
+Some, including dwarf fruit trees, make great trees for pots.
+Others make excellent screening trees, giving welcome privacy.

 How to grow ornamental trees